edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 get bugs that just don't happen on the deck because I'm using an entirely different distro although like a deck I can "roll back" to an earlier snapshot should I need to.

-All that aside, if you like your Steam Deck but want to game on something a bit beefier with a discrete card without leaving the linux ecosystem I can heavily recommend this approach.
+All that aside, if you like your Steam Deck but want to game on something a bit beefier with a discrete card without leaving the Linux ecosystem I can heavily recommend this approach.
 I hope this helps you find a new way to play your PC games.
 The best part?
 All of this software is 100% free and most of it is open source.
 The year of the linux desktop is finally here - _sort of._